How difficult can it be to say a simple phrase such as “hello” in Russian?

 Good morning in Russian – Доброе утро (dobroye utro)

-If you want to say good morning in Russian, you say it similar like in other languages:
+The way to say good morning in the Russian language is similar to the phrases used in other languages:

 - доброе – good